dingodb/dingo-docs/docs-dingo-postgresql/recover-user-deleted-service.md

 CF_TRACE=true cf service important-db
 ```

 `CF_TRACE=true` would have shown you all the API results - the internal metadata - for the service instance.
+You could learn its service GUID, the space GUID and the organization GUID.

 But, the user deleted the service instance.
 So that data is gone.